stephanieraymos/python-training/README.md

 # Python Training

+#### [Pip](https://realpython.com/what-is-pip/): A package manager for Python

+Pip has been included with the Python installer since versions 3.4 for Python 3 and 2.7.9 for Python 2.
+To check to see if you have pip installed; run `pip --version` in your terminal.

 #### [Jupyter](https://jupyter.org/) and nano : IDEs to check out

 #### OS library, Requests library to make web requests